 News and Media

-Brain-permeating compounds making inroads in rare childhood cancer
+Breakthrough compounds show promise in treating rare childhood cancer

 OICR researchers are exploring potential therapeutics for a rare but aggressive pediatric brain tumour called diffuse intrinsic pontine glioma (DIPG).